-In the works for three years, my new series of stillwater fly patterns will be available late in the fall of 2018.
+In the works for five years, my new series of stillwater fly patterns will be available in the spring of 2020.
 Developed to meet the needs of stillwater anglers, these patterns combine new materials with natural fibers to offer innovative stillwater patterns.
 A new FliesbyVickie.com retail web site will launch during the introduction of these eight fly patterns.
 Beyond my new flies, FliesbyVickie.com will also make available the fly tying materials used to tie my patterns, as well as rods, reels, and lines I have evaluated and tested to be well-suited to fishing stillwater.

 The creation of my stillwater fly pattern series took years of design, testing, revision, re-testing and revising.
 Each design change was documented, the fly tested, and the field test results recorded.
 Those field results drove further revisions and improvements, which were documented, tested, and the whole cycle was repeated multiple times.
 The result was a fly pattern series that has successfully performed for the most demanding critics of all: trophy trout.

-To give you an idea, here is what went into the development of the “Grizzly Bug” pattern.
+To give you an idea of the testing process for each pattern, the following example highlights what went into the development of the “Grizzly Bug” pattern.

 Three years ago, I envisioned a leech pattern that was unweighted and proportionally smaller in size.
 Exact duplication of a leech was not my goal.
 Rather, I sought to create an impressionistic silhouette which was suggestive of various food sources trout eat such as darting fry, minnows, and undulating leeches.